 EC is an abbreviation of Epirubicin and Cyclophosphamide, which are cytostatic drugs.
+Also included is Filgrastim, which stimulates the bone marrow to produce white blood cells and strengthens your immune system.

 You should drink plenty of fluids during treatment to reduce the risk of a urinary tract infection.